Understanding Solana RPC: A Comprehensive Guide for Developers

 The Solana Foundation and other groups in the Solana ecosystem offer public RPC endpoints that are accessible to everyone and suitable for straightforward testing and basic connectivity.
 They are subject to low rate limits and offer only the standard set of RPC methods.
 Public RPC endpoints are suitable for educational purposes and low-volume use cases, but due to their shared nature, they often experience congestion and performance issues.

 For production-grade applications, a private RPC endpoint with a reliable RPC provider is necessary.
-RPC providers such as Syndica offer an elastic-node architecture that automatically scales RPC nodes and load-balances requests among those nodes.
+RPC providers such as Syndica offer an elastic-node architecture that automatically scales RPC nodes and can load-balance requests among them.
+This architecture is specifically designed for Solana RPC.

 With Syndica, developers also gain access to a wide range of features to accelerate development, including: